kellpossible/blog/content/Adventures/026-KamchatkaSummer2018.rst

-Almost a full year later as I sit here finishing this account, I still dream about the majestic volcanos framed against the sky, the friendly smiles, and fun with new friends.
+Almost a full year later as I sit here finishing this account, I still dream about the majestic volcanos framed against the sky, the friendly faces, the genuine hospitality, and fun with new friends.
 Kamchatka is vast, and full of so many wild and stunningly beautiful places to explore, here you can feel your horizons expanding.
-I can't wait to get back and join my new friends, next time in Spring for some skiing!
+I can't wait to get back and join my friends there again, next time in Spring for some skiing!